MicrosoftDocs/bot-docs/articles/bot-service-build-download-source-code.md

 ## Publish Node bot source code to Azure

-First you must prepare your project to publish the sources back to Azure.
-To do this, you must add the following NPM packages to your project directory.
+To install these packages, browse to your project directory from a command prompt and run the following NPM commands.

 **Note:** These packages only need to be added once.

-Run the **Node.js command prompt** and enter the following commands.

 ```console
 npm install --save fs